 Master Repurchase Agreement: Repurchase Agreements shall be entered into only with primary dealers reporting to the Federal Reserve Bank of New York, or with firms that have a primary dealer within their holding company structure or with approved depository banks that have executed an approved Master Repurchase Agreement with the City.
-Primary dealers approved as Repurchase Agreement counterparties should have a short-term debt rating of at least A-1 or the equivalent and a long-term debt rating of at least A or the equivalent, if rated.
 The Treasurer shall maintain a copy of the City's approved Master Repurchase Agreement along with a list of the counterparties who have executed a Master Repurchase Agreement with the City.